MysteryPancake/Houdini-VBD/README.md

-# Houdini Vertex Block Descent
+# Houdini Augmented Vertex Block Descent

 | <img src="./images/demo.webp"> | <img src="./images/demo2.webp"> |
 | --- | --- |
 | <img src="./images/massspring.png"> | <img src="./images/neohookean.png"> |

-WIP of Vertex Block Descent (VBD) in Houdini.
+WIP of Augmented Vertex Block Descent (AVBD) in Houdini.
 It runs natively without plugins, as god intended.

 There's an OpenCL version for performance, and an old VEX version to show how it works.
 Both are included in the HIP files.